The Enabler Of Casual, Carefree Malfeasance

 - $27 isn’t a trivial amount of money, but it isn’t substantial, either.
 It’s possible that the owner will just write it off to carelessness and bad luck.

-But if someone chose to conclude that this small windfall was just part of the Great Lost Cash Redistribution System that we all participate in, from one side or another, I wouldn’t judge them too harshly.
+And if this upstanding citizen thought it through and concluded that this small windfall was just part of the Great Lost Cash Redistribution System, and that this was one of those days when they get to draw from the pool instead of paying into it?
+I wouldn’t judge them too harshly.
 This is “casual malfeasance.”
 Keeping the cash isn’t ideal, but the finder might have scrutinized the situation and concluded in the end that no real harm would be done.

-(“Okay, Andy, but what would you do?”
-I’d hand the money in.
-But if I’d found it in the street…yeah, I wouldn’t go around knocking on doors and I wouldn’t drop it off at the police station.
-I’d take it almost directly to a good diner, fill up on an epic breakfast, and then tell myself that the 40% tip I left will wash away the any stain of sin.)
+(I’d hand the money in.
+But if I’d found it in the street…yeah, I wouldn’t go around knocking on doors and I wouldn’t drop it off at the police station, either.
+I’d take it almost directly to a good diner.
+I'd order an epic breakfast, and convince myself that I can wash away any stain of sin upon my soul by leaving a 40% tip.
+Such things make a big impression upon Saint Peter.
+You will recall that his job in Heaven is to work behind a counter.)

 AI is an enabler of Casual Malfeasance